Air Support Unit

 RPD Air Support Unit provides opportunities for volunteer pilots

 The Redlands Police Department is recruiting volunteer pilots to participate in the newly constituted Air Support Unit.

 Pilots must be at least 21 years old with at least a private pilot’s license, current medical certificate and a minimum 300 hours flight time in a fixed-wing, general aviation aircraft with significant time in a Cessna 172.

-Those selected must be able to fly at least one 5-hour shift per month and participate in quarterly training sessions.
+Those selected must be able to fly at least two 4-hour shifts per month and participate in monthly training sessions.

 The Air Support Unit, using volunteer pilots, many of whom are retired law enforcement officers, and a specially outfitted Cessna 172 will provide patrol and surveillance support to Redlands Police officers and special units on the ground.

 The Air Support Unit will fly approximately 800 to1,000 hours per year in a variety of duties, including patrolling the city’s streets, neighborhoods and canyon areas, assisting ground units and providing surveillance assistance to specialized units.

 To volunteer, download the pilot application, or call (909) 335-4744.

 Forward completed applications to: